Short Stories Class 11 English: Short Summaries | Neb English Support

 Once upon a time, there was a beautiful garden for the giant in his castle.
 During his absence, the schoolchildren used to play there.
 After seven years, when the giant returned from his friend the cornish ogre, he became furious to find children playing in his garden.
 He chased them out of his garden and put up a high wall around it, along with a notice board with warning lines:

 The children became quite upset because they didn't find a proper place to play.
 Due to the selfish nature of the giant, the spring season stopped appearing in his garden.
-Other seasons, such as the frost, the north wind, the hail, and the snow, started appearing there.
+The winter season and her external forces such as the frost, the north wind, the hail and the snow, started appearing there.
 The giant became sad to find the spring season outside but not in his garden.

 The Oval Portrait by Edgar Allan Poe